-An alternative capture method that should be considered, especially if planning to move a large number/entire herd(s) of giraffe, is mass capture.
-This method utilises herding animals by a helicopter through a large funnel into a holding boma or directly onto a transport truck (Laubscher et al. 2015; Kock & Burroghs 2014).
-The technique described here was first developed in South Africa in 1968 by Jan Oelofse to reduce capture related injuries and mortalities and is now the most widely used method for mass capture in Southern Africa (Laubscher et al. 2015).
-Animals that are easily stressed can be captured and transported with minimal trauma using this method, though one disadvantage of this method is the inability to isolate specific individuals from a herd (Kock & Burroghs 2014).
+An alternative capture method that should be considered, especially if planning to move a large number of giraffe, is mass capture.
+This method herds animals using a helicopter through a large funnel into a holding boma or directly onto a transport truck (Kock & Burroughs 2021; Laubscher et al. 2015).
+The technique was first developed in South Africa in 1968 by Jan Oelofse to reduce capture related injuries and mortalities and is now the most widely used method for mass capture in Southern Africa (Laubscher et al. 2015).
+Animals that are easily stressed can be captured and transported with minimal trauma using this method, though one disadvantage of this method is sometimes the inability to isolate specific individuals from a herd (Kock & Burroughs 2021).

-Plastic sheeting is used to construct a large funnel divided into curtained segments leading either to a ramp into the transportation truck or into a capture boma (Figure 8).
-The mouth of the funnel should be at least 100-120m wide to allow adequate access to the funnel entrance and well camouflaged (Laubscher et al. 2015).
-Giraffe perceive the plastic sheeting as a solid barrier during capture and are encouraged further into funnel by closure of strategically placed curtains pulled closed by personnel after the animals run past thus also preventing the animals from turning around (Kock & Burroghs 2014).
-Care should be taken to ensure all components of the funnel fulfil the height requirements for giraffe - especially ensure any wires strung for curtain closure are at least a meter higher than the tallest giraffe (for example at least 6m in height if any large bulls present) to reduce the chance of injury during capture.
+Plastic sheeting, or a similar material, is used to construct a large funnel divided into curtained segments leading either to a ramp into the transportation truck or into a capture boma (Figure 8).
+The mouth of the funnel should be at least 100-120 m wide to allow adequate access to the funnel entrance and be well camouflaged (Laubscher et al. 2015).
+Giraffe perceive the plastic sheeting as a solid barrier during capture and are encouraged further into the funnel by closure of strategically placed curtains pulled closed by personnel after the animals run past, thus also preventing the animals from turning around (Kock & Burroughs 2021).
+Care should be taken to ensure all components of the funnel fulfil the height requirements for giraffe (for example at least 6.5 m in height if any large bulls are present) to reduce the chance of injury during capture.
 It is useful to have an audio cue (such as a siren) triggered when animals enter the funnel, so staff are alerted and can be ready to close the curtains as animals run past.

-Position of the funnel is important to overall success of the capture.
-Ideally, the funnel should be positioned upwind from where the giraffe will be herded and the walls should have adequate camouflaging to reduce chances of giraffe spooking at the entrance and refusing to enter the funnel (Laubscher et al. 2015).
-A competent and skilled helicopter pilot is essential for the success of mass captures as is a competent and experienced ground team (Kock & Burroghs 2014).
+Positioning of the funnel is important to the overall success of the capture.
+Ideally, the funnel should be positioned upwind from where the giraffe will be herded, and the walls should have adequate camouflaging to reduce chances of giraffe spooking at the entrance and refusing to enter the funnel (Laubscher et al. 2015).
+A highly skilled wildlife helicopter pilot is essential for the success of mass captures, as is a competent and experienced ground team (Kock & Burroughs 2021).
 Once captured, the maintenance and transport of giraffe is the same as chemically immobilised individuals.